codahale/time-id/README.md

 etc. etc.

-## How it works
+## How does it work?

 The identifiers are encoded with Radix-64 using an alphabet which is both URL-safe and which preserves lexical ordering.
 Each ID consists of a 32-bit, big-endian timestamp (the number of seconds since 1.4e9 seconds after the Unix epoch), plus 128 bits of random data.

+For performance reasons, the random data is generated using AES-256 in CTR mode with a random key and initial counter state.

+The result is a 27-character, URL-safe string which can be used in systems which are unaware of its internal structure (e.g., databases, file systems) to store time-ordered data with unique IDs.

 ## Is it fast?

 ```
 Benchmark            Mode  Cnt   Score   Error  Units
-Benchmarks.generate  avgt    5  832.239 ± 23.014  ns/op
+Benchmarks.generate  avgt    5  97.353 ± 1.164  ns/op
 ```

 It's pretty fast.
-About 90% of that time is spent generating the random data.

 ## License